juliema/aTRAM/MANUAL.md

 ######perl configure.pl

-  This script will tell you if you need to download any new programs.
-If you do make sure they are in your $PATH.
-You can either add them directly to your /usr/bin directory or add the path to the programs to your $PATH.
+  This script will determine if BLAST and de novo assembly software are available.
+It will create a text file called configure.txt with the paths to the programs.
+They can be available in your $PATH by adding them directly ou can either add them directly to your /usr/bin directory or add the path to the programs to your $PATH.
+Alternatively, the configure.txt file can be edited directly with the path to the programs.
+BLAST is required and at least one of the de novo assemblers are required Trinity or Velvet.
-Furthermore, configure.pl will check for the necessary de novo alignment programs including velvet, trinity and SOAPdenovo, you need to have at least one of these available.
-It will aslo check that you have muscle and blast, these programs are required.

 ## Running aTRAM